neil-gallagher/directed-spectrum/README.md

 ```
 ##### Attributes #####
 * `ds_array` : ndarray, shape (n_windows, n_frequencies, n_groups, n_groups)
         Directed spectrum values between each pair of channels/groups
         for each frequency and window.
 Axis 2 corresponds to the source
-        channel/group and axis 3 corresponds to the target channel/group.
+        channel/group and axis 3 corresponds to the target
-        For pairwise directed spectrum, elements for which target and source
+        channel/group.
+For 'full' models, elements for which the target
-        are the same are not defined and are returned as NaNs.
-For 'full'
-        models, elements for which the target and source are the same
+        and source are the same correspond to the self-directed
-        correspond to the self-directed spectrum, representing all signal
+        spectrum, representing all signal in that region that is not
-        in that region that is not explained by any of the other sources in
+        explained by any of the other sources in the model.
+For pairwise
-        the model.
+        directed spectrum, elements for which target and source are the
+        same are not defined and these entries are populated with the
+        power spectrum for the associated region instead.
 * `f` : ndarray, shape (n_frequencies)
         Frequencies associated with axis 1 of ds_array.
 * `groups` : ndarray of strings, shape (n_groups)